 My favorite part of the onboard food service was the afternoon tea.
 About 90 minutes before arrival flight attendants served scones, cakes and sandwiches with a variety of spreads and

-creme fresh clotted cream.
+creme fraiche clotted cream.
 It was past midnight in London at this point, and after dozing off I decided I needed a coffee (though I could have ordered another cognac, if my mood was a bit different).

 The tea biscuit was actually somehow moister than I was after six hours in the air, and the sandwich was far more flavorful than the pasta I’d had for dinner.
-The jam was from a local British supplier.
+The jam was from a British supplier.
 This is one of the better mid-flight snacks I’ve had.

 After a comfy snooze in my supremely padded seat, I enjoyed a skyline view of Manhattan on descent into Newark, which was then gobbled up by two of the A340’s four big engines.
 There’s something about a four-engine jet that just feels mighty.
 I like it.

 Immigration in Newark is immigration in Newark.
 Get Global Entry or suffer.

 With Global Entry I was able to pass immigration in just a few minutes, but proceeded to wait an hour for my “Premium Economy” tagged bags to arrive at the carousel.
 Well after all the passengers had gathered (an A340-600 is nearly as large as a 747), Premium Economy and Upperclass bags were still getting sandwiched in between economy bags.
 Delta has a 20-minute guarantee on checked luggage at arrival.
 If Virgin Atlantic has any such guarantee they weren’t anywhere close to meeting it this evening.
 I requested compensation SkyMiles through both Delta and Virgin Atlantic, but haven’t yet received a response.